-- PEO1: Enrolled or completed higher education/research studies in the core and allied areas of computer science. - PEO2: Successful entrepreneurs and professionally excelled in diverse application skills in the core or allied area of computer science of societal importance. - PEO3: Professionals in industry, academia and organizations with ability to adapt to evolving technologies in the core and allied areas of computer science.
+- 1. Enrolled or completed higher education/research studies in the core and allied areas of computer science. - 2.
+Successful entrepreneurs and professionally excelled in diverse application skills in the core or allied area of computer science of societal importance. - 3.
+Professionals in industry, academia and organizations with ability to adapt to evolving technologies in the core and allied areas of computer science.

-PROGRAM OUTCOMES (POs)
+PROGRAM OUTCOMES

-After completion of the program, a successful student will be able to:
+On successful completion of the Program, the graduates of M.C.A Program will be able to:

-- P01.
-Apply knowledge of computing fundamentals, computing specialization, mathematics, and domain knowledge appropriate for the computing specialization to the abstraction and conceptualization of computing models from defined problems and requirements. - P02.
-Identify, formulate, research literature, and solve complex computing problems reaching substantiated conclusions using fundamental principles of mathematics, computing sciences, and relevant domain disciplines. - P03.
-Design and evaluate solutions for complex computing problems, and design and evaluate systems, components, or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations. - P04.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - P05.
-Create, select, adapt and apply appropriate techniques, resources, and modern computing tools to complex computing activities, with an understanding of the limitations. - P06.
-Understand and commit to professional ethics and cyber regulations, responsibilities, and norms of professional computing practices. - P07.
-Recognize the need, and have the ability, to engage in independent learning for continual development as a computing professional. - P08.
-Demonstrate knowledge and understanding of the computing and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - P09.
-Communicate effectively with the computing community, and with society at large, about complex computing activities by being able to comprehend and write effective reports, design documentation, make effective presentations, and give and understand clear instructions.
+- 1. Apply knowledge of computing fundamentals, computing specialization, mathematics, and domain knowledge appropriate for the computing specialization to the abstraction and conceptualization of computing models from defined problems and requirements. - Identify, formulate, research literature, and solve complex computing problems reaching substantiated conclusions using fundamental principles of mathematics, computing sciences, and relevant domain disciplines. - 3.
+Design and evaluate solutions for complex computing problems, and design and evaluate systems, components, or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations. - 4.
+Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - 5.
+Create, select, adapt and apply appropriate techniques, resources, and modern computing tools to complex computing activities, with an understanding of the limitations. - 6.
+Understand and commit to professional ethics and cyber regulations, responsibilities, and norms of professional computing practices. - 7.
+Recognize the need, and have the ability, to engage in independent learning for continual development as a computing professional. - 8.
+Demonstrate knowledge and understanding of the computing and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - Communicate effectively with the computing community, and with society at large, about complex computing activities by being able to comprehend and write effective reports, design documentation, make effective presentations, and give and understand clear instructions.

-- P010.
-Understand and assess societal, environmental, health, safety, legal, and cultural issues within local and global contexts, and the consequential responsibilities relevant to professional computing practices. - P011.
-Function effectively as an individual and as a member or leader in diverse teams and in multidisciplinary environments. - P012.
+- 10. Understand and assess societal, environmental, health, safety, legal, and cultural issues within local and global contexts, and the consequential responsibilities relevant to professional computing practices. - 11.
+Function effectively as an individual and as a member or leader in diverse teams and in multidisciplinary environments. - 12.
 Identify a timely opportunity and using innovation to pursue that opportunity to create value and wealth for the betterment of the individual and society at large.

-PROGRAM SPECIFIC OUTCOMES (PSOs)
+PROGRAM SPECIFIC OUTCOMES

-On successful completion of Program, MCA graduates will be able to:
+On successful completion of the Program, the graduates of M.C.A Program will be able to: